tomasperezv/firefoxos-geolocation/README.md

 firefoxos-geolocation
 =====================

-A simple test app to
+A simple test app to determine the user's position using HTML5 geolocation.